arunrajappa/thoughtwhisperer/prompts.md

 Use evidence-based sorcery to evaluate [Insert Health Practice].
 Rate it on real-world magic, placebo power, and lifestyle resonance.
 End with: “Bless it, Hack it, or Bin it?”
-#thoughtwhisperer
+#doctor #researcher

 ## Longevity Codex
 Design my daily Codex of Longevity: 5 keystone habits with evidence ranks, soul alignment, and ripple effect.
 Add one myth I need to delete from my inner OS.
-#thoughtwhisperer
+#trainer #coach

 ## AM Vitality Spell
 Write a 30-minute morning incantation to charge my metabolism, mind, and mood.
 Include breathwork, micro-movement, mantra, and inner weather check.
-#thoughtwhisperer
+#trainer #coach

 ## Fitness Forking Path
 Show a Choose-Your-Own-Adventure path: Lifting vs Running.
-Use the voice of my 70-year-old self to weigh joints, joy, clarity, and stamina.
+Use the voice of my 70-year-old self to compare joy, clarity, and stamina.
-#thoughtwhisperer
+#trainer #weights #running

 ## Tradition vs. Truth
-Put soaked almonds or chyavanprash on trial.
+Put soaked almonds on trial - does it help improve memory?
 Compare ancient wisdom to modern biochemistry.
 Deliver verdicts with love and logic.
-#thoughtwhisperer
+#research #sceptic

 ## Rapid Health Audit
 Use EBM Sort A to lightning-analyze: [Insert Topic].
 Give me 3-point wisdom: strength of evidence, net benefit, and a direct Yes/No.
-#thoughtwhisperer
+#EBM #research #wisdom

 ---